epogrebnyak/data-team-ru-stat/README.md

 Library
 -------
-- [Data Science Cookiecutter](http://drivendata.github.io/cookiecutter-data-science/), *a logical, reasonably standardized, but flexible project structure for doing and sharing data science work* - a manual with some focus towards machine learning/larger data, but very useful to understand separation of parts of code and pipeline form raw immutable data to reports.
-Suggested reference: **DSCC**.
+- [Data Science Cookiecutter, DSCC](http://drivendata.github.io/cookiecutter-data-science/), *a logical, reasonably standardized, but flexible project structure for doing and sharing data science work* - a manual with some focus towards machine learning/larger data, but very useful to understand separation of parts of code and pipeline form raw immutable data to reports.

+- [FRED](https://fred.stlouisfed.org/series/CPIAUCSL) - reference implementation of economic database with clean and easy API.
+A sort of indusry standard to dessiminate economic data.

 Rules
 -----